grafana/agent/docs/sources/flow/upgrade-guide.md

 > [upgrade-guide-static]: {{< relref "../static/upgrade-guide.md" >}}
 > [upgrade-guide-operator]: {{< relref "../operator/upgrade-guide.md" >}}

+## v0.33.0

+We've removed the deprecated symbolic links to `/bin/agent*` in Docker containers, as planned in v0.31.
+In case you're setting a custom entrypoint, use the new binaries that are prefixed with `/bin/grafana*`.

 ## v0.32.0

 ### Breaking change: `http_client_config` Flow blocks merged with parent blocks